The consequences of an iron deficiency

 See also: Can Anemia Affect Your Emotions?

-- Intervenes in DNA synthesis.
+- And, intervenes in DNA synthesis.

-- Assists in maintaining the immune system.
+- Finally, it assists in maintaining the immune system.

 In addition, iron also participates in many chemical reactions and is vital in the production and release of energy.